PowerMops/powermops-site/src/routes/pmops/Lesson-22.md

 Now to continue with the dialog box.
 Leave 'Include fWind' and 'fWind visible' unchecked.
-These refer to a simple window for keyboard input and text output which can be used for \"quick and dirty\" applications.
+These refer to a simple window for keyboard input and text output which can be used for "quick and dirty" applications.
 This is actually the window used by the basic nucleus before the rest of the Mops system is loaded.
 Curves makes no use of this window, since it has its own, so by leaving these boxes unchecked, we are telling Install